EmperorOfKree/ANTLR_Calculator/README.md

    * Make sure to have the command __python__ working in your _terminal/cmd_
    * Make sure to have __PIP__ working as well!

-2. In yout _terminal/cmd_ run `pip install antlr4-python3-runtime`
+2. In yout _terminal/cmd_ run `pip install antlr4-python3-runtime`;

-3. In yout terminal/cmd run  `python Calculator.py`
+3. In yout terminal/cmd run  `python Calculator.py`;
    * It shoud run without any errors.
-If it does get erros, __please let me know!__
+If it does get erros, __please let me know!__.

 ## Editing this project
-1. For this, I'd sujest you to download the PyCharm and [configure it](https://www.jetbrains.com/help/pycharm/setting-up-your-project.html)
+1. For this, I'd sujest you to download the PyCharm and [configure it](https://www.jetbrains.com/help/pycharm/setting-up-your-project.html);

 2. With PyCharm (IntelliJ), it's a lot easier to work with ANTLR.
 Just follow [this](https://www.youtube.com/watch?v=svEZtRjVBTY) and [this](https://youtu.be/dPWWcH5uM0g) tutorials and you're good to go!
     * Yes, the tutorials are for IntelliJ+JAVA, but the configurations are the same to use it with PyCharm+Python.